Wild Coast-Wild Art

 Note: the drive from Santa Rosa to the lighthouse takes about 2.5 hours.
 It is a stunning drive up the coast, but a very curvy road in places.
 We may need to stop for photos more than once!

-Fun Extra: if you are in Santa Rosa early enough on the 30th, we can meet for breakfast and a visit to Village Arts, Christa's favorite art supply store before we leave for the coast.
+Fun Extra: if you are in Santa Rosa early enough, we can meet for breakfast and a visit to Village Arts, Christa's favorite art supply store before we leave for the coast.

 About the Point Arena Lighthouse: